Algorithm Selection Guide

 • Supra-adjacency degree

-• Overlapping degree (sum across layers)
+• Overlapping degree (sum across layers for each physical node)

 Usage: